companieshouse/styleguides/feature_flag.md

 ### Usage

-* Always remove a feature flag once it becomes redundant, together with the code that uses it.
-It is recommended to create a story to remove the feature flag at some point in the future when it is introduced.
+* The feature flag **must** be removed once the behaviour becomes accepted.
+* You should create a story to remove the eature flag at some point in the future when it is introduced.
+This ensures the work is visible and is not forgotten about.
 * Note that some feature flags may not only be used for 'under construction' work and have a much longer shelf-life (e.g. those to control access to logic implemented for Covid-19) or indeed be permanent.
 * Liaise with support about how the flag should be used.
 * Values for LIVE environments should be specified in Release Notes.
-Values for other environments should be set in Vagrant and Docker config files.
+Values for other environments should be set in Docker config files.

 ### Techniques